-These teams have received increased annual allowances.
+Biosecurity Surveillance and Incursion Investigation teams have received increased annual allowances.
 This increase has come about because the PSA new collective agreement (2017) included an increase in the On Call Duty payments (clause 4.4).
 Thanks to the PSA members in BS&II who have supported the union by their membership, and enabled us to bargain improved terms and conditions.

 The PSA had been concerned at roster changes at the Auckland IMC and non-consecutive RDOs for members.
 Rosters with consecutive RDOs are better for members’ well-being.
 In Feb the Mail Centre announced that consecutive days off would be maintained for members with extra resourcing being brought in to ensure this.

 For health and safety reasons Quarantine Inspectors do not want to have inspectors names on infringement notices, and instead replace names with numbers.
 PSA members and delegates have been active for a long time in raising this issue.
 On 7 May MPI announced it has started a process to make the change, it should take 4 to 6 months.